CoffeeWithsaravanann/AiAgent/README.md

 | **Compute/Models** | Bedrock / Vertex AI | Accessing the LLMs and cloud-scale infrastructure. |

-This is a great starting point for your journey.
-Essentially, the course is moving you away from thinking of AI as a "chatbot" and toward seeing it as a **distributed system**.

-Here is a clear, architectural summary of the components and how they interact:

----

 ## **The Agentic AI Ecosystem: A Reference Architecture**